neindk/cakebase-with-mix-and-purgecss/README.md

   Then you are done.

-  If you need  help about compile front end assets, go to Documentation of [Laravel-mix](https://laravel.com/docs/5.6/mix).
+  If you need  help about compile front end assets, check the [Laravel-mix Documentataion](https://laravel.com/docs/5.6/mix).

   If you need help to setup cakephp project, check the [CakePHP Documentation](https://book.cakephp.org/2.0/en/installation.html)